Skip to content

 "A bank should be able to generate accurate and reliable risk data to meet normal and stress/crisis reporting accuracy requirements.
 Data should be aggregated on a largely automated basis so as to minimise the probability of errors."

 The key phrase is "accurate and reliable."
-To prove that risk data is accurate, you need to demonstrate that it reconciles to its sources — that the number in the report traces back through every aggregation step to the original data.
+To prove that risk data is accurate, you need to demonstrate that it reconciles to its sources, so the number in the report traces back through every aggregation step to the original data.
 Manual reconciliation works for a handful of data points.
 At the scale of a bank's risk reporting, it requires systematic lineage.

 "A bank should be able to capture and aggregate all material risk data across the banking group.
 Data should be available by business line, legal entity, asset type, industry, region and other groupings."

-Completeness requires knowing what you have and what you don't.
-If your lineage doesn't track coverage — which sources were ingested, which were missed, which had data quality issues — you can't demonstrate completeness.
-You're asserting coverage without evidence.
+Completeness requires knowing what you have and what you do not.
+If your lineage does not track coverage, including which sources were ingested, which were missed, and which had data quality issues, you cannot demonstrate completeness.
+You are asserting coverage without evidence.

 This is the principle that catches most banks off guard.
-They build aggregation pipelines that work but can't prove they're complete — because there's no lineage metadata tracking what went in and what was excluded.
+They build aggregation pipelines that work but cannot prove they are complete because there is no lineage metadata tracking what went in and what was excluded.

 "Risk management reports should accurately and precisely convey aggregated risk data and reflect risk in an exact manner.
 Reports should be reconciled and validated."

 "Reconciled and validated" is the lineage requirement stated plainly.
 A risk report is reconciled when every number in it can be traced back to source data through a documented transformation chain.
-If you can't do that trace, the report isn't reconciled — it's just a number that happens to look right.
+If you cannot do that trace, the report is not reconciled; it is just a number that happens to look right.

 This principle is where examiner conversations get uncomfortable.
 "Show me how this number was produced" is a lineage question, whether or not anyone calls it that.